Old Post Office (Augusta, Maine)

 The Old Post Office and Court House is a historic former federal government building at 295 Water Street in downtown Augusta, Maine.
-Built in 1886-1890, it is one of Maine's finest surviving examples of Romanesque Revival architecture.
+Built in 1886–1890, it is one of Maine's finest surviving examples of Romanesque Revival architecture.
 It was listed on the National Register of Historic Places in 1974.

-Design and Construction
+Design and construction

 The former Post Office and Court House stands on the east side of Water Street, Augusta's principal commercial downtown thoroughfare, at the southeast corner with Winthrop and Front Streets.
 It is a symmetrical 2-1/2 story granite structure with a central tower, flanked on either side by a wall and smaller tower.
-It was designed by Mifflin E. Bell (1846-1904), the Supervising Architect of the US Treasury Department.
+It was designed by Mifflin E. Bell (1846–1904), the Supervising Architect for the U.S. Treasury.
 Bell's term ended July 1887, and his successor William Alfred Freret finished the job, and the building opened in January 1890.
 The cost of construction was $178,281.20.
 It contained 427,600 cubic feet, was heated by steam, and contained a hydraulic freight elevator for post office use.

 The building was enlarged sometime during the tenure of treasury architect James Knox Taylor (1897 to mid-1912).